echobind/eb-scripts/README.md

   COMPONENT NAME  [default: MyNewComponent] the name of the component or file you want to generate

 OPTIONS
   -h, --help                      show CLI help
   -n, --name=name                 name to print
-  -t, --template=template  template to use
+  -t, --template=react-component  template to use

 EXAMPLE
   $ eb-scripts generate -t react-component -n MyNewComponent